anonymokata/225C9AB6-4965-46B8-A214-6BA5749E35FF/readme.md

    Therefore, which given an expression like above, "a+b*c^f", I decided to scan the entire string looking for operators in order of precedence, and grouping operations accordingly.

-   If we convert the string into a string array, where each item on the stack is a string.
+   If we convert the string into a string array, where each item in the array is a string.
 We then start with this:
    ["a", "+", "b", "*", "c", "^", "f"]